Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:mainindividual}] If $X$ has no singularities, then it must be a flat torus.
 Hence, all trajectories have zero intersection number.
 Therefore, one can take $b_1$ and $b_2$ to be any positive real numbers.

 Assume that $X$ has at least one singularity.
 Let $T$ be a Delaunay triangulation of $X$.
 If $\gamma$ is contained in a Delaunay edge, we have that $\iota(\gamma,\gamma) = 0$.
-Hence, the inequality~\eqref{equ:compareindividual} holds for any positive real numbers $b_1$ and $b_2$.
+Hence, the inequality~\eqref{equ:compareindividual} holds for any positive $b_1$ and $b_2$.

 If $\gamma$ is not contained in a Delaunay edge, it is cut by the triangles of $T$ into consecutive threads $t_1,\ldots,t_m$.
 By Lemma~\ref{lem:lenvscombinlen} and Lemma~\ref{lem:combinvsintersect}, it follows that